Wuhan Tianhe International Airport: Terminal 1 (demolished)

-Terminal 2 (closed)
+Terminal 2

 Terminal 2 was the main terminal for Tianhe Airport during 2008–2017, which handled only domestic airlines.
 It has a floor area of 121,200 square meters and a designed capacity to handle 13 million passengers and 320,000 tons of cargo a year.
 The project was completed on 15 April 2008, at a total cost of 3.37 billion yuan (421.5 million US dollars).
-By 2010, Wuhan served at least 5 international and 100 domestic routes.
+By 2010, Wuhan served at least five international and 100 domestic routes.
 The airport's cargo-handling capacity is to reach 144,000 tons.

-Terminal 2 was closed when Terminal 3 were officially opened in mid 2017 for the upgrade construction.
+Terminal 2 was closed when Terminal 3 were officially opened in mid-2017 for the upgrade construction, and it reopened on 15 April 2024.

-International Terminal (closed)
+Fixed-base operator (formerly the International Terminal)

 The International Terminal was opened in December 2010 and all international flights and flights to Hong Kong, Macau and Taiwan operated at the International Terminal from 2010 to 2017.
 After the old Terminal 1 was closed in 2010, the International Terminal was sometimes mistakenly called "T1" by passengers.

 The single-floor terminal is located at the southwest of Terminal 2.
 It has a floor area of 5310 square meters, shared by both departure and arrival facilities.
 To handle wide-body jet within limited ramp, there is no air-bridge for this terminal.

 Due to its compact size and the growing number of international flights, there were complaints that Terminal 1 was "too crowded".
 In 2013, the average departure traffic was 880 per hour during the peak season, which was far greater than its designed maximum capacity of 550.

-The International Terminal was closed in mid 2017 and it will be turned to a chartered and VIP terminal in the future.
+The International Terminal was closed in mid-2017 and then turned to a terminal for chartered flights and VIP flights in 2019, following the conclusion of 2019 Military World Games.

 Terminal 3

 Starting from 31 August 2017, all flights from the original International Terminal (international, Hong Kong, Macau and Taiwan) and T2 (domestic) have been moved to Terminal 3, which has a passenger capacity of 35 million.
 Following the opening of the new Terminal 3, International Terminal (IT) and Terminal 2 (T2) were closed temporarily for renovation.
 IT is scheduled to operate as the VIP terminal.
 T2 will undergo renovation and reopen when passengers in T3 exceed the design limit.
 The T3 has a new departure lounge, restaurants and duty-free shops.

 The construction of Terminal 3 started in June 2013 and it was opened on 31 August 2017.
 A new runway, new control tower, and a transportation hub connecting the airport to the city with an intercity railway and a metro line have been built and opened along with the new terminal.